Be Vulnerable, Be Well | Wellness & Emotional Wellbeing | Wellbeing Escapes

 • Decide to observe rather than be swept away.
 Remembering that the emotions are not who I am.
 I tell myself that emotions are visitors, and I welcome them but don’t dwell in them.

-Daring to be Vulnerable in the Workplace
+Daring to be vulnerable in the workplace

-And even if you have worked on being vulnerable with yourself, your family, your friends, what if you still freeze as you near your workplace?
+As we go to work, we may feel that we are being pushed out of our safe cocoon.
+Even if you have worked on being vulnerable with yourself, your family, your friends, what if you still freeze as you near your workplace?
 Surrounded by colleagues and bosses you may lose your confidence to be vulnerable.
 “They have so much power over me, can I be myself?”

-Here is the crux of it: this issue will be less of an issue the more that you feel that you can be your own true authentic self.
+Here is the crux of it: this issue will be less of an issue the more that you feel you can be your own true authentic self.
 In our culture we tend to shield ourselves from hurt.
 We don’t allow ourselves to be vulnerable.
 As a result, we will only hurt more in the long run.

 Why?